CBIIT/beautiful-jekyll/vae_with_pytorch.md

 This exercise will get you started running [CANDLE](https://cbiit.github.com/sdsi/candle) on Biowulf.
 In particular, you will run a [variational autoencoder (VAE)](https://www.google.com/search?q=variational+autoencoder) using [PyTorch](https://pytorch.org), a deep learning library developed by Facebook.
 A VAE is a type of generative model (capable of "generating" new samples) that has the advantage over the traditional autoencoder that the learned latent space is not discrete and is instead more or less "continuous."
 The following exercise does not require that you know anything about how VAEs work; you will simply download the example VAE provided by Facebook, make it "CANDLE-compliant," and perform a hyperparameter optimization on it using CANDLE.

-The exercise below consists of two main steps: (1) ensure that CANDLE can run the model by testing it first on a single interactive node on Biowulf, and (2) run a full hyperparameter optimization (HPO) on the model with CANDLE by submitting the job to Biowulf in the typical batch mode.
+The exercise below consists of two parts: (1) ensuring that CANDLE can run the model by testing it first on a single interactive node on Biowulf, and (2) running a full hyperparameter optimization (HPO) on the model with CANDLE by submitting the job to Biowulf in the typical batch mode.

 After completing this exercise, you will know exactly how to perform HPO on your own model using CANDLE on Biowulf.
 Along the way, you will have learned to follow good practices for doing so.